 Eco | Sustainable materials, natural dying processes, ethically-made

-Also available in an apricot Batik pattern, this sun-safe swimwear is the ideal way to save on sunscreen thanks to its comprehensive shoulder, chest and back coverage.
+Available in seasonal patterns, this sun-safe swimwear is the ideal way to save on sunscreen thanks to its comprehensive shoulder, chest and back coverage.
 Salt and chlorine resistant, it’s made from soft and super stretchy ECONYL® fabric originating from discarded fishing nets, thanks to a depolymerization process, turning the non-biodegradable nylon problem into a new solution.
 In this case, stunning swimwear.

 Natural dyes come from locally grown plants like Mango, sourced from Bali (Indonesia) close to the factories, so workers are not harmed.
 Indigo Luna’s yogawear and swimwear are purposely created in small, sustainable runs so they regularly run out of stock, in a true slow fashion approach.

 We like | TruePurpose Power Impact Training Medium Support Bra